 Watch Dogs 2

 For the rest of the crew, it’s a mixed bag.
 The only one that will definitively stick in my mind is the masked engineer Wrench.
-Horatio, the guy that works on Goog… Nudle, becomes relevant.
+Horatio, the guy that works on Goog… Nudle becomes relevant.
 The rest is the rest.

 The hacker theme is presented as the usual Hollywood cliché.
 Type furiously into the notebook and any bank account in the world is yours!

 Some references are less subtle: There is a search engine and maps company called Nudle.
 A rocket launcher Galilei commanded by a millionaire much like SpaceX.
-I linked the main villain company Blume as Microsoft, but it’s my own thing.
+I linked the main villain company, Blume, as Microsoft, but it’s my own thing.

 As I said before, it is possible to be Rambo and shoot everybody.
 Like GTA, you will attract police attention and will die, respawn and try again.
-But I totally feel that is not the way it’s meant to be played™.
+But I feel that is not the way it’s meant to be played™.
 Harder, but more satisfying, is avoiding direct conflict and using gadgets and powers to sneak.
-The same could be said to old Assassin’s Creed games (the new ones embrace the direct combat as pillars).
+The same could be said for old Assassin’s Creed games (the new ones embrace direct combat as pillars).

-Most puzzles are repetitive, but fun mini game.
+Most puzzles are repetitive, but fun mini-game.